brittni-and-the-polar-bear/generative-art-library/docs/palettes/add-new-palette.md

 The palette should only be added to one category markdown file, preferably the most specific category.

+If the palette is a gradient (i.e. the `IS_GRADIENT` property is set to `true`), add an entry for the new palette to the gradient palettes markdown page.

 ## Palette Category Entry Example

 ````markdown